app-json/app.json/README.md

 This repository contains the source for an npm module called [app.json](https://www.npmjs.org/package/app.json), which has many facets:

-- A JavaScript interface for creating, validating, and consuming app.json manifests.
+- A JavaScript interface for creating, validating, and producing app.json manifests.
 - A module that is designed to work in browsers and Node.js.
 - A CLI for creating manifests and producing schema documentation.